wahyudesu/mastra-agents-meme-generator/slides/slides.md

 - 🤖 **Agents** - Stateful AI entities with memory
 - 💾 **Built-in persistence** - Conversation memory
 - 🔍 **Observability** - See what your AI is doing
+- 🟰 Evaluation - Mastra can tell you the health of your pipeline over time

 </div>